artikozel/decred-articles/English/howilearnedtostopworryingandlovethecli/part2-configuringtor.md

 > Specifying a proxy will disable listening for incoming connections unless listen addresses are provided via the 'listen' option.

-Therefore, if you pick the `proxy` path, you need it for **dcrd** to listen for incoming connections.
-Personally, even though it is not required, I left the `listen` argument in even for the `onion` path, as I found that it helps with node visibility if your setup requires port forwarding.
+Therefore, if you pick the `proxy` path, you need it for **dcrd** to listen for incoming connections, because the proxy path disables this function by default.
+You need to specify the localhost address of your Pi, `127.0.0.1`, so that it only listens for connections originating from and sent to that address.

-In both options connections over TOR should be coming thanks to specifying the `externalip` argument and setting it to the **.onion** address you acquired a moment ago.
+In both options connections over TOR should be coming to our node thanks to specifying the `externalip` argument and setting it to the **.onion** address you acquired a moment ago.

 The `torisolation` argument, to quote our docs once more: